FANTASIES, FABLES AND TRADITIONS

 Isaiah said this of the Theologians who use the above modus operandi: "Yet they would not hear.
 13But the word of the LORD was unto them precept upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little; that they might go, and fall backward, and be broken, and snared, and taken."

 (By the way, for you Rapture enthusiasts, that "Taken" is a word you might enjoy exploring.)

-I'm sure you have read comments and commentaries and messages where someone has expressed themself very effectively with well laid-out thinking accompanied by verifying Scripture in support of their view.
+I'm sure you've read commentaries and messages where someone has expressed themself very effectively with well laid-out thinking accompanied by verifying Scripture in support of their view.
 Perhaps you even knew where the person was probably headed with their reasoning and you found yourself nodding in agreement with a grunt of "um hum."

-Then somewhere along the road, probably about midway through the article or thereafter, you find yourself re-reading paragraphs to see if what you read was really what they said.
-Then as you continue to read, you discover the writer has taken you off on a space ship or an out-of-body experiences - and you end up discounting everything you had just read.
+Then somewhere along the road, probably about midway through the article or thereafter, you're re-reading paragraphs to see if what you read was really what they said.
+Then as you continue to read, you discover the writer has taken you off on a space ship or an out-of-body experiences, and you end up discounting everything you had just read.

 You wonder: "How can someone so out of touch with reality come up with such great stuff?"

-I have wondered about that as well, and so far I have found two things that might account for such a phenomenon.
-First, perhaps this person had a brilliant inspiration as did the Theologian in the study above, and carried his "wisdom" into the unknown of his imaginations.
+I've wondered about that as well, and so far I have found two things that might account for such a phenomenon.
+First, perhaps this person had a brilliant inspiration as did the theologian in the study above, and carried his "wisdom" into the unknown of his imaginations.
 It should always be remembered that many of the most brilliant minds are also insane.

 A second possible reason for the above may be that the writer had no inspiration at all but rather borrowed from some other source, claimed it as his own, and carried it to his own spacecraft.
 Again, like in the study above.